Taking advantage of free night certificates is one of the essential ways to maximize value from a hotel loyalty program.

 Furthermore, the following two products are no longer open to new applications, but can still be added to your portfolio through product-switches:

-- American Express US Marriott Bonvoy Card (available as a downgrade from the Bonvoy Brilliant): Anniversary Free Night Award worth 35,000 Bonvoy points
+- American Express US Marriott Bonvoy Card (available as a downgrade option from the Bonvoy Brilliant): Anniversary Free Night Award worth 35,000 Bonvoy points

-- Chase Ritz-Carlton Credit Card (available as an upgrade from the Bonvoy Boundless or Bonvoy Bold): Anniversary Free Night Award worth 50,000 Bonvoy points
+- Chase Ritz-Carlton Credit Card (available as an upgrade option from the Bonvoy Boundless or Bonvoy Bold): Anniversary Free Night Award worth 50,000 Bonvoy points

 As with the Canadian side, these Free Night Awards are deposited to your account within 6–8 weeks of renewing the card for a second year, and every year after that in which you continue to hold the card.

 (In addition, sometimes the US credit cards get creative with their limited-time signup offers, and may include Free Night Awards in lieu of Bonvoy points.)